cdecan/Group-22/Sprint6Updates2.md

 ### 4. What is the plan for the days before the deadline.

-wait for the other components to finish and then deploy it all with docker
+Wait for the other components to finish and then deploy it all with docker.
+Waiting until sprint 5 grades have returned so that we know we did it correctly last time.

 # Haiden